MatthewYork/MYBlurIntroductionView/README.md

   * This method will hit every time you change panels.
 Use this to perhaps change background images or blur color.
 * **introduction:didFinishWithType:**
   * This method triggers when the introduction view has finished.
 The type of finish is also provided.

+## About the Author

+Matt York is an iOS, Android and C# developer with the [Center for Advanced Public Safety](http://caps.ua.edu/) ([Github Link](https://github.com/uacaps)).
+CAPS works to develop cutting edge mobile technology for law enforcement in the state of Alabama.
+Matt is also the founder of the Intercede social network, [available in the app store](https://itunes.apple.com/us/app/intercede/id693851621?mt=8).